Volcanic eruption: Hawaiian

 Diagram of a Hawaiian eruption. (key: 1.
 Ash plume 2.
 Lava fountain 3.
 Crater 4.
 Lava lake 5.
 Fumaroles 6.
 Lava flow 7.
 Layers of lava and ash 8.
 Stratum 9.
 Sill 10.
 Magma conduit 11.
 Magma chamber 12.
 Dike) Click for larger version.

-Hawaiian eruptions are a type of volcanic eruption named after the Hawaiian volcanoes, such as Mauna Loa, with this eruptive type is hallmark.
-Hawaiian eruptions are the calmest types of volcanic events, characterized by the effusive eruption of very fluid basalt-type lavas with low gaseous content.
+Hawaiian eruptions are a type of volcanic eruption named after the Hawaiian volcanoes, such as Mauna Loa, where this eruptive type is a hallmark.
+Hawaiian eruptions are calm volcanic events, characterized by the effusive eruption of very fluid basalt-type lavas with low gaseous content.
 The volume of ejected material from Hawaiian eruptions is less than half of that found in other eruptive types.
 Steady production of small amounts of lava builds up the large, broad form of a shield volcano.
 Eruptions are not centralized at the main summit as with other volcanic types, and often occur at vents around the summit and from fissure vents radiating out of the center.

 Hawaiian eruptions often begin as a line of vent eruptions along a fissure vent, a so-called "curtain of fire."
 These die down as the lava begins to concentrate at a few of the vents.
 Central-vent eruptions, meanwhile, often take the form of large lava fountains (both continuous and sporadic), which can reach heights of hundreds of meters or more.
 The particles from lava fountains usually cool in the air before hitting the ground, resulting in the accumulation of cindery scoria fragments; when the air is especially thick with clasts, they cannot cool off fast enough due to the surrounding heat, and hit the ground still hot, the accumulation of which forms spatter cones.
 If eruptive rates are high enough, they may even form splatter-fed lava flows.
 Hawaiian eruptions are often extremely long lived; Puʻu ʻŌʻō, a volcanic cone on Kilauea, erupted continuously for over 35 years.
 Another Hawaiian volcanic feature is the formation of active lava lakes, self-maintaining pools of raw lava with a thin crust of semi-cooled rock.